Last Updated on May 17, 2023 by Matt

 Every electric scooter is unique and comes with a different set of features.
 This can leave you wondering what kind of features should you look for in your next scooter, and how can you make a clear distinction between the different parts of electric scooters.

-- Apps – mobile phone applications for specific scooter models or general-purpose apps
+- AppsiOSAndroidBluetoothMobile phone applications designed for specific scooter models or general-purpose apps can provide features such as real-time scooter tracking, battery status monitoring, and even anti-theft measures.

 Performance features

-The most important parts of any scooter are its performance features.
-These are present in every scooter model and are the key components you first want to look at.
+The most important features of any scooter are the ones related to performance.
+These are present in every scooter model and are the key components you first want to look at when buying or repairing your scooter.

 Motor

-By definition, every electric scooter has to have an electricity-powered motor.
-If it doesn’t have one, it’s not an electric scooter.
+By definition, every electric scooter has an electrically powered motor.

 A scooter can have one or two motors in its build, which you’ll notice by the marks “single-wheel drive” or “dual drive” in the scooter’s advertising materials.